 By email council@ballina.nsw.gov.au

-Online via the 'Provide Feedback' button on the Documents on Exhibition webpage
+By post Ballina Shire Council,

+Customer Service Centre

-By post PO Box 450 BALLINA NSW 2478
+PO Box 450 BALLINA NSW 2478

 In person 40 Cherry Street BALLINA NSW 2478

-Your submission must be received at Council offices by the date and time specified in Council's letter.
+Your submission must be received at Council offices by the date and time specified in the exhibition notification.
 If you are sending your submission through the mail, make sure you allow sufficient time for delivery by 4.00pm on the closing date of the submissions.

-Objections relating to a DA or strategic document received after the exhibition period has concluded may not be taken into consideration by Council in the assessment of the DA or finalisation of the draft strategic plan.
+Objections relating to a DA or strategic planning document received after the exhibition period has concluded may not be taken into consideration by Council in the assessment of the DA or finalisation of the draft strategic plan.